WTF Is the Snake Diet?

 Have you heard of the Snake Diet?
 Does it ask you to drink snake juice?!
 Here, a registered dietitian addresses the hyped-up fad diet with the sinister name.

 What Is the Snake Diet?

 So no, the Snake Diet is not a "slither away the pounds" meal plan or an "eat what a snake eats" gimmick (swallowing mice whole sounds pretty brutal), but rather a structured plan with a detox period, timed fasting portion, and maintenance phase.

-Here's how it's supposed to work: You fast for the first 48 hours and drink something called Snake Juice, which sounds really suspicious but is actually just water, sea salt, and potassium chloride (a salt substitute) and is intended to help replenish your electrolytes.
+Here's how the Snake Diet is supposed to work: You fast for the first 48 hours and drink something called Snake Juice, which sounds really suspicious but is actually just water, sea salt, and potassium chloride (a salt substitute) and is intended to help replenish your electrolytes.

 After those first two days, you focus on a low-carb, high-fat diet with plates filled with mostly nonstarchy veggies with a little meat and fat.
 Here's the thing that many people misunderstand about low-carb, high-fat diets, though: Fat intake doesn't have to come from meat, and this interpretation doesn't help clear up that confusion.
 Why can't we just say "fill most of the plate with nonstarchy vegetables, include a small serving of meat or fish, and include a serving of healthy fat like avocado or olive oil"?
 That sounds like a reasonable, balanced, nutritional meal to me.